Why You Must Visit Buffalo, New York

 Gardens of Gordon Ballard on 604 Bird Avenue.
 Photo by Susan Lanier-Graham

 The guide lists the open gardens and their hours.
 Remember to respect the hours—these are private homes, so only go during posted open hours, and even then, make sure the sign is out front.
-The PDF groups the gardens by area, so you can hit up a different location each evening.
+The PDF groups the gardens by area so you can check out a different location each evening.

 Local Flavors of Buffalo